 Choosing A Gallery: To view images in a specific gallery simply select any of the options in the left-hand pictoral menu.
 Here's what you'll find behind each gallery door:

-The Mammals Gallery: The Mammal Gallery contains a large number of images of North American mammals and is sub-divided into the following 5 categories: Bears, Wolves & Kin, Hooves & Horns, Small Mammals, and Other Mammals.
+The Mammals Gallery: The Mammals Gallery contains a large number of images of North American mammals and is sub-divided into the following 5 categories: Bears, Marine Mammals, Wolves & Kin, Hooves & Horns, and Other Mammals.

-The Birds Gallery: In the Bird Gallery you'll find many North American bird images.
+The Birds Gallery: In the Birds Gallery you'll find many North American bird images.
 Images are found under the following categories: Songbirds, Birds of Prey, Grouse & Kin, Water Lovers, assorted species caught In Flight, and Other Birds.

 The Natural Art Gallery: The Natural Art Gallery consists of images of a large variety of naturally-occuring subject matter that fall outside of the categories of mammals and birds.
 The common thread of the images within the Natural Art gallery is simply that I was privileged enough to have the opportunity to find and expose the art that is inherent in all of nature.
 The Natural Art Series contains images of Flowers, Insects (and other small invertebrates), Scenics, Animal Signs, and Extracts (where I've "extracted" an image out of a small subset of our visual environment).